 Pros & cons in use

-The wireless microphone system at 2.4 GHz is highlighted because of its commonly used 2.4G type signal transmission which is not restricted by frequency band.
+The 2.4 GHz wireless microphone system is highlighted because of its commonly used 2.4G type signal transmission which is not restricted by frequency band.
 It can be used in the same frequency range in nearly every country in the world, though the rules for wireless mics vary from country to country.
 Mostly, the digital wireless microphone system gives users a free pass.

 However, its downsides are obvious.
 That is the channel limitation.
 Such mics are not able to offer as many channels as expected because 2.4 GHz chips operate on less spectrum, and because 2.4 GHz is so crowded with Bluetooth and Wi-Fi devices.
 Hence, there would be dropouts or noises when 2.4 gigahertz wireless mic is used in the recording.